Preservation & Renovation

 The Historic Trust is dedicated to ensuring Providence Academy stands for another 150 years

-The renovation included an entire roof replacement with red standing seam metal roofing that matches the historic material, in keeping with the building’s historic character, and incorporated elective seismic improvements by adding plywood sheathing to the building diaphragm and structural reinforcement to improve the integrity and stability of the building.
+Thanks to a grant from the Washington State Department of Economic Development and generous donors, the renovation included an entire roof replacement with red standing-seam metal roofing that replicated the original historic material.
+Elective and logical seismic improvements were incorporated by adding plywood sheathing to the building diaphragm and structural reinforcement to improve the stability and longevity of the Academy.

-- Repairing areas of rot on the north porches and bring the railing up to code so they may be used by the public.
+- Repairing areas of rot on the north porches and bring the railings up to code for safety and more public usage.

 - Improving the required needs of a public buildings such as bathrooms, hallways and common areas.